 A very quick, creamy and delicious fricassee made with leftover turkey and fresh mushrooms in a velvety white sauce.

-This Quick Fricassee with Leftover Turkey and Mushrooms is one of my favorite ways of using either leftover turkey or leftover chicken.
+This quick fricassee with leftover turkey is one of my favorite ways of using either leftover turkey or leftover chicken.
 Or chicken/turkey meat left over when making chicken stock.
 It is fast, it is always delicious and comforting and I can be sure to make my husband very happy with it, it is one of his favorite meals.

 Chicken fricassee used to be my favorite meal as a child as well.
 I remember distinctly that there used to be a time when I asked my grandmother to make it all the time.
 She was not a big fan, but still she made it for me, always with polenta, so that she could eat the polenta while I would the fricassee… with bread…